Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/README.md

 #### Create a Service Bus client using Microsoft Identity platform (formerly Azure Active Directory)

-Azure SDK for Java supports an Azure Identity package, making it simple to get credentials from the Microsoft identity platform.
+Azure SDK for Java supports the Azure Identity package, making it simple to get credentials from the Microsoft identity platform.
 First, add the package:

 [//]: # ({x-version-update-start;com.azure:azure-identity;dependency})